techmyth/techmyth.github.io/content/posts/abr-veeam-vbr-0_8_22.en.md

 ![abr-veeam-vbr-0813-01](/img/2025/abr-veeam-vbr-0_8_22/CloudConnectInfra.webp)

 Another key feature in this release is the ability to generate tenant-specific diagrams, providing a clear visualization of the resources used within the infrastructure.
-With Veeam.Diagrammer, you can now extract detailed information about replica resources (vSphere, VCloud Director, and Hyper-V), backup resources, SubTenants, WAN Accelerators, and network devices.
+With `Veeam.Diagrammer`, you can now extract detailed information about replica resources (vSphere, VCloud Director, and Hyper-V), backup resources, SubTenants, WAN Accelerators, and network devices.
 This makes it much easier to analyze and manage each tenant’s environment.

 #### Ejemplo de los diagramas de Tenants